 Figure 4 - Vector example (Schwartz & Solis, 2012)

 This data is stored as a plain text which is a key advantage of the XML language.
-This stored data is both human and machine readable which is simple to create and useable by several various platforms giving great versatility and adaptability.
-An example of an SVG image is shown in appendix four.
+This stored data is both human and machine-readable which is simple to create and useable by several various platforms giving great versatility and adaptability.
+An example of an SVG image written in XML is shown in appendix four.

 Making use of the SVG format is the D3.js or D3 Data Driven Documents JavaScript library.
-Through the use of JavaScript programming, JSON and SVG stunning data drive visuals can be created.
+Using JavaScript programming, JSON and SVG stunning data drive visuals can be created.

 D3 Data Driven Documents

 D3 delivers information in a visual way, this method of delivery is a powerful tool in the communication of results to any audience removing the need to interpret data from rows and columns.
 Data values are mapped to visuals, which is a process of information mapping.
-This process gives an insight to trends, patterns which would otherwise be difficult to perceive.
+This process gives an insight to trends, patterns that would otherwise be difficult to perceive.

-To create a visual, D3 takes the users data which is converted from source data into a JSON format, as described in the data conversion section of this technical report, this data is processed using the D3 framework which creates the visual output by binding the data and SVG elements to the web browsers document object model (DOM).
-The D3 library does not follow a template based model, such as the Microsoft Office package.
-Instead the library works by manipulating web documents with data, transforming various elements in response to the user input.
+To create a visual, D3 takes the users data which is converted from source data into a JSON format, as described in the data conversion section of this technical report.
+This data is processed using the D3 framework which creates the visual output by binding the data and SVG elements to the web browsers ‘Document Object Model’ (DOM).
+The D3 library does not follow a template-based model, such as the Microsoft Office package.
+Instead, the library works by manipulating web documents with data, transforming various elements in response to the user input.
 The following example will describe the creation of a simple web page using the D3 library.

 D3 Basic Example One

-This demonstration shows how the D3 library uses the DOM to add elements to a webpage, this simple explanation shows the structure on which more advanced features can be built upon.
+This demonstration shows how the D3 library uses the DOM to add elements to a webpage.
+This simple explanation shows the structure on which more advanced features are developed.

-Using codepen, which is an online development website, a website can be created using the D3 JavaScript library.
-To start the example a blank html document needs to be created with a link to the JavaScript library.
-A DIV element is also created which allows D3 to target it as shown in figure 5.
+Using codepen, an online development tool, to develop a test website using the D3 JavaScript library.
+To start the example a blank html document is created with a link to the JavaScript library.
+A DIV element allows D3 to target it as shown in figure 5.

 Stage One